 About Chris Bato

-Chris Bato joined DNAco in 1998 after working on the Telstra cable roll-out.
+Chris joined DNAco in 1998 after working on the Telstra cable roll-out.
 As a carpenter, he soon moved into site supervisor roles and in 2002 managed the first MRI installation for DNAco.
 The success of this project led to an increasing demand from the medical industry and in 2006, Chris moved into a full-time Medical Projects Manager role.
-By 2008, this was DNAco's largest source of revenue.
+By 2008, health care projects were DNAco's largest source of revenue.

 What makes us different?

 At DNAco we believe that the most important thing we build is relationships.

 That’s why our business is thriving after 20 years of operation.
 We believe that the people who make up DNAco – our project managers, supervisors, carpenters, labourers, estimators, and office support staff – are our biggest asset.
 Working together, we’re committed to excellence in our work, safety at our sites and the building of good relationships.